limlimsu/limlimsu/README.md

 ## 🌱 Currently...

-- Learning more about data java, python, c
+- Learning more about java, python and c.
-- Trying to write better code — not just code that works
+- Trying to write better code — not just code that works.
+- Grow my GitHub as a portfolio and record of my development journey.
+-
 ---

 ## ✨ Contact me to share programming knowledge!